lupyuen/lupyuen.github.io/src/nuttx.md

     Check whether the __kconfig-frontends__ package has been installed correctly.
 (See above)

-    Then delete the configuration file so that __configure.sh__ can proceed...
+    Then delete the Build Configuration so that __configure.sh__ can proceed...

     ```bash
-    rm .config
+    make distclean
     ./tools/configure.sh bl602evb:nsh
     ```